 Introduction

-During the OGC Testbed-11 the following synchronization uses cases were defined and tested:
+During the OGC Testbed-11 the following synchronization uses cases were defined and tested.

-Geopackage-to-geopackage synchronization between two mobile clients that encounter each other in the field. (see OGC 15-068r2)
+Geopackage-to-geopackage synchronization between two mobile clients that encounter each other in the field. (see OGC 15-068r2) .

 Geopackage-to-WFS synchronization whereby a mobile client arrives at a control node and synchronizes its contents with an enterprise WFS (see OGC 15-068r2).